 So… long story short, The Batman‘s Spellbinder is pretty much a wizard, unlike most of his cross-continuity brethren.
 I’d almost think is meant to be a shout-out to his Hell-powered successor in the comics and… oh, goddammit, who the hell thought Homicidal Pantsless Lady Spellbinder needed to be a thing?

 By the way, it’s implied Bruce knows all this because he trained with those monks too, which makes this episode an interesting echo of That Other Show’s ninja duology.
 Two immediate improvements – no more hacky rival-student plot, and Ye Olde Magic Monastery now teaches things besides how to beat people up real good.
 To be honest, though, I’m a little disappointed that “The Cat and the Bat” is the only time The Batman really ventured into the martial arts side of Orientalism.
-There’s a very rich subset of Batman stories rooted in chop-socky cinema, and come on… tell me you wouldn’t have liked to see this show’s take on Lady Shiva.
+There’s a very rich subset of chop-socky inspired Batman comics, just begging for adaptation, and come on… tell me you wouldn’t have liked to see this show’s take on Lady Shiva.

 And not a day goes by when I don’t lament it.
 Now get back in your hole or it’s no soup tonight!